diyaa59/labs/README.md

 This repository contains the diagrams of all projects that I have made to learn about new technologies.
 I try to use open-source technologies to unlock the software's full potential and explore more features.

+I am a Network Engineering Technology Student at NAIT.
+We learn about different aspects of IT including cloud infrastructure, core networking, networking protocols, and server administration.

 ---

 ## Latest updates: